-- participating in the main PopART intervention (also among the sub-populations of interest), either because they consented with the CHiP or through secondary distribution of HIVST, and - 2. accepting an offer of HTS, among individuals whose HIV-positive status was not known to the CHiP (also among the sub-populations of interest).
+- 1. Participating in the main PopART intervention (also among the sub-populations of interest), either because they consented with the CHiP or through secondary distribution of HIVST; and - 2.
+Accepting an offer of HTS, among individuals whose HIV-positive status was not known to the CHiP (also among the sub-populations of interest).

-In the intervention arm, we describe the distribution of HIV self-test kits, including the number of HIV self-test kits distributed by CHiPs, the number of kits distributed to the intended user of the test kit, the number of individuals who tested with CHiP supervision, and without supervision, and the number of kits returned to the CHiP or clinic (self-reported or observed by CHiP).
+In the intervention arm, we describe the distribution of HIV self-test kits, including the number of kits distributed by CHiPs, the number distributed to the intended user of the test kit, the number of individuals who tested with CHiP supervision and without supervision, and the number of kits returned to the CHiP or clinic (self-reported or observed by a CHiP).

-We also assessed, through qualitative research,
+We also assessed, through qualitative research:

-- 1. the factors influencing individuals or groups who chose HIVST over the option of HIV testing using a finger-prick sample - 2. whether there were any social harms associated with opting to test using an HIVST kit. - 3. the actual management of HIV self-test kits, including the handling, storage, interpretation, disposal and movement of the kit in households and zones - 4. the impact of HIVST on the role of CHiPs.
+- 1. The factors influencing individuals or groups who chose HIVST over the option of HIV testing using a finger-prick sample; - 2.
+Whether there were any social harms associated with opting to use an HIVST kit; - 3.
+The actual management of HIV self-test kits, including the handling, storage, interpretation, disposal and movement of the kit in households and zones; and - 4.
+The impact of HIVST on the role of CHiPs.

-We also measured the incremental cost effectiveness ratio of adding HIVST to the PopART intervention.
+We also measured the incremental cost-effectiveness ratio of adding HIVST to the PopART intervention.